 About this Scenario

 The floor plan of the Munich Twin Tower building, hosting the IBM IoT Center, is sectioned into East- and West-wing workspaces and meeting rooms.
-The wings are separated by the central elevator section, conference rooms, hallways and utility spaces.
+The wings are separated by the central elevator section, conference rooms, hallways, and utility spaces.

 The IBM IoT Center in Munich has been instrumented with devices and sensors from many IBM IoT business partners.
-In this design scenario we are using the 800+ devices from Yanzi Networks deployed to most of the IoT Center floors of the building.
+In this design scenario, we are using the 800+ devices from Yanzi Networks deployed to most of the IoT Center floors of the building.

 The Munich IoT Center scenario has played a major role in the design and development of the Watson IoT Platform and Maximo Asset Monitor solutions.
-It demonstrates the every-day experiences and challenges for Operators and Administrators;
+It demonstrates the everyday experiences and challenges for Operators and Administrators;

-- Scale of deployment and management
+- The scale of deployment and management

-- Scale of data ingest and storage
+- The scale of data ingest and storage

-- Variability in sensor types, abstraction of sensor data and normalization of measured units
+- Variability in sensor types, abstraction of sensor data, and normalization of measured units

 - Configuration of operational and performance metrics